Temple Run: Gameplay

 In Temple Run, the player steers the explorer across a maze, avoiding obstacles while also collecting coins, which fills up the coin meter on the top left of the screen.
 The top right displays the current score and beneath it the total number of coins collected in the run.

-In Temple Run, the player controls either Guy Dangerous, an average explorer; Scarlett Fox, an escape artist; Barry Bones, a city police officer; Karma Lee, the fastest runner in the Far East; Montana Smith, the "second greatest explorer ever" (referring to Indiana Jones being the greatest explorer); Francisco Montoya, a Spanish conquistador; or Zack Wonder, a football star.
+In Temple Run, the player controls either Guy Dangerous, an average explorer; Scarlett Fox, an escape artist; Barry Bones, a city police officer; Karma Lee, the fastest runner in the Far East; Montana Smith, the "second greatest explorer ever" (referring to Indiana Jones being the greatest explorer); Frost Pirate, a ghost pirate; Francisco Montoya, a Spanish conquistador; Wally Nutt, a Christmas nutcracker; Edgar Twiggenbottom, a scarecrow; Simone Davies, a Caribbean commodore; or Zack Wonder, a football star.
 The character chosen embarks on an adventure to seek an ancient and valuable golden idol from an Aztec temple, not realizing that the temple is inhabited by a family of demonic monkeys who want to devour them.
-As the game is an endless running game, there is no end to the temple; the player plays until the character collides into a large obstacle, falls into the water, or is overtaken by the monkeys, all resulting in a game over.
+As the game is an endless running game, there is no end to the temple; the player plays until the character collides into a large obstacle, falls into the water, or is overtaken by the monkeys, all resulting in a game over sooner or later.

 While the character is running, the player can tilt their device left or right to move the character to either side of the screen to collect coins and/or avoid obstacles.
 If the player wishes to turn left or right, the touchscreen can be swiped in the corresponding direction.
 If the player wishes to jump over an object, the screen can be swiped upwards and if they wish to slide under an object, the screen can be swiped downwards.
 There are three types of coins to be found while the character is running: gold, red, and blue.
 A gold coin will only add one coin to the player's total number of coins.
 Red coins are worth two coins, while blue coins are worth three.
 The coins can be used to buy and then upgrade power-ups and/or other characters.
 Coins can also be bought by the player through in-app purchases with payments of actual money.